yossy17/playnite-apex-launch-options-for-autohotkey/README.md

 This meant that games could not be started using AutoHotkey.

 As a workaround, I created a launch option to disable AutoHotkey when APEX starts and enable it when exiting.
-Here is a code.
+Below are the guide and code.

 ---